Events & Resources

 Costco won’t offer abortion pill mifepristone at its pharmacies

-How we got here: A coalition of faith-based activist shareholders pressured Costco not to dispense mifepristone.
-The religious groups will now ramp up pressure on CVS and Walgreens to stop dispensing the drug, per Bloomberg.
+How we got here: A cohort of Costco shareholders and members—including faith-based activists, financial advisors, and others—pressured Costco not to dispense mifepristone.
+The religious groups in particular will now ramp up pressure on CVS and Walgreens to stop dispensing the drug, per Bloomberg.

 Medication abortions accounted for nearly two-thirds (63%) of tracked abortions in the US in 2023, per the Guttmacher Institute, up 10 percentage points from 2020.
-More medication abortions are also being conducted over telehealth, which typically entails mifepristone being accessed at a pharmacy.
+More medication abortions are also being conducted over telehealth, which typically entails mifepristone being accessed at a pharmacy or being delivered to a person’s home.
 By the end of last year, 25% of abortions were conducted over telehealth, up from about 5% before Roe v.
 Wade was overturned, per data from the Society of Family Planning.

-Our first take: There’s also been a push from pro-choice shareholders of major retail corporations to offer mifepristone.
-But Costco’s position could offend many of its customers and reverse the goodwill it has earned by holding firm on its DEI policies amid right-wing criticism.
+Our take: From the other side, pro-choice shareholders are pushing major retail corporations to offer mifepristone.
+But Costco taking this position on a polarizing issue could offend many of its customers and reverse the goodwill it has earned by holding firm on its DEI policies amid right-wing criticism.
 Costco might risk further brand damage if it stands by the reason of weak consumer demand when there’s evidence showing an uptick in medication abortions.

 You've read 0 of 2 free articles this month.